 Lonnie Inzer has been a college instructor, professor, department chair, and division dean for the last 27 years.
 He has a master's degree in organizational leadership from Fort Hays State University, and a B.S. from Colorado State University.

 He served as a department chair and academic division dean for 17 years, and has more than 23 years of experience in public safety leadership.
 He is now the Emergency Manager for El Paso County Colorado, which experienced the Waldo Canyon and Black Forest Fires in recent years.
-He is a retired fire captain from the Colorado Springs Fire Department, where he developed fire and medical response units where there were none before.
+He is a retired fire captain from the Colorado Springs Fire Department, and he worked for two years as the Chief for a metropolitan FD where he developed fire and medical response where there were none before.

 Lonnie began his career as a park ranger and forestry technician before entering the public safety field as a firefighter.
 He attained certification to be an instructor for the Phi Theta Kappa Leadership and Ethics Development program at the National Fire Academy.
 Lonnie is a Professor Emeritus (28 years) for Pikes Peak Community College in Fire Science Technology and Emergency Management, and he currently is an affiliate professor for Colorado State University, Southern New Hampshire University, Bowling Green State University, and Charter Oak State College.